This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 2. Compostable bags are a subset of biodegradable bags.
 These bags specify that they require compost conditions (home or industrial compost) to biodegrade and to be get certified they must do so within a specified timeframe (usually 6-12months).
 The resulting compost is also tested for toxicity.
 The most common certifications are TUV OK Compost HOME and INDUSTRIAL.

 3. Compostable poo bags are still a type of plastic, even if they are biodegradable and contain plant raw material.
 Plastic is a category of material characterised by its chemical compound structure, not what it's made of.
-Compostable bags are classified as bioplastics and still exhibit similar functional and chemical properties of other plastics.
+Compostable bags can be made from both bio-based and fossil-fuel based polymers, and still exhibit similar functional and chemical properties of other plastics.

 The Disposal Systems